* Abe to pick nominee this week, seek opposition support

 “Muto is preferred by finance ministry bureaucrats, while people close to Abe want someone else,” said one of the sources, who spoke on condition of anonymity due to the sensitivity of the matter.

-Finance Minister Taro Aso told reporters on Friday the new BOJ governor does not necessarily have to be someone from his ministry, leaving room to support candidates besides Muto if Abe insists on someone more radical.
+Still, Finance Minister Taro Aso told reporters on Friday the new BOJ governor does not necessarily have to be someone from his ministry, leaving room to support candidates besides Muto if Abe insists on someone more radical.

 Abe hardened his comments last week on the need for a new governor to have international contacts as a key qualification for the post, suggesting that he prefers someone with experience in financial diplomacy.
-Muto spent most of his career in domestic affairs, rising up the career ladder at the ministry of finance to become its top bureaucrat.
+Muto spent most of his career in domestic affairs, climbing the career ladder at the ministry of finance to become its top bureaucrat.

 “Japan now needs a governor who can join, communicate and convince people in the inner circles of global finance,” Abe told parliament on Wednesday.

-Should Iwata get the top job, his repeated calls for the BOJ to create a fund to buy foreign bonds could raise suspicions among Japan’s Group of Seven peers that Tokyo is targetting the yen with monetary policy.
+Should Iwata get the top job, his repeated calls for the BOJ to create a fund to buy foreign bonds could raise suspicions among Japan’s Group of Seven peers that Tokyo is targeting the yen with monetary policy.